-2019 marks the 10th Anniversary of Cairns Indigenous Art Fair (CIAF), an event that, since it’s inception, has attracted over 280,000 people with 2019 expecting thousands more.
+Since its inception, the Cairns Indigenous Art Fair (CIAF) has attracted over 280,000 people with 2021 expecting thousands more.

 Art Fair & Art Market

-Attached to the main exhibition space in the CIAF Pavillion, is the Art Market, with over 45 stalls of Aboriginal and Torres Strait Island art, craft and designs from across the region.
+Attached to the main exhibition space is the Art Market, with over 50 stalls of Queensland Aboriginal and Torres Strait Island art, craft and designs from across the region.
 This bustling, ethical marketplace is a great place to pick up original paintings, jewellery, ceramics and weavings directly from the artists or art centres.

 From exhibitions to artist talks, workshops and demonstrations, there are many activities you can participate in at part of your CIAF experience.